ADEOLA440/LITA_DATA-_ANALYSIS_PROJECT/README.md

 8. Find the total number of active and canceled subscriptions.

 ### Data Analysis
-This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis;
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during my nalysis;

 ```SQL
 select *